HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

 Mobile Core Web Vitals have shown consistent year-over-year improvement, increasing from 36% in 2023 to 44% in 2024, and reaching 48% in 2025.
 This rise may reflect improvements in devices, networks, and browsers, alongside site optimizations.
 Desktop performance also saw a positive trend, moving from 48% in 2023 to 55% in 2024.
 However, the improvement for 2025 was marginal, increasing only to 56%.

+To better understand these trends, the following section examines how Core Web Vitals vary by page popularity, where more popular pages appear at lower rank values.

 {{ figure_markup(
   image="good-core-web-vitals-by-rank.png",